-21. School-Wide Expectations (INCLUDING DRESS CODE)
+20. School-Wide Expectations (INCLUDING DRESS CODE)

 - 1. Students should enter the building upon arrival, without additional stops. - 2.
 Enter and remain in the building when you arrive on school property until the end of the school day, unless you have permission from the office to leave. - 3.
-Students should be in designated lunch areas only during the lunch period. - a.
-Students are allowed to eat in the cafeteria and its entryway. - b.
+Students should be in designated lunch areas only during the lunch period.

+Students are allowed to eat in the cafeteria and its entryway.

 Seniors with a current student ID and open lunch permission must leave and enter the building through the main doors only.
-Seniors leaving for lunch must sign out with a staff member during the first ten minutes of each lunch. - c.
-On Wednesdays, juniors may follow the same open lunch procedures as seniors. - 4.
-Students and staff should use technology in the classroom to foster individual and group learning aligned with course goals. - a.
-Phones are banned from the classroom unless being used explicitly for classroom purposes. - 5.
-Person to person contact should be consensual and appropriate. - 6.
+Seniors leaving for lunch must sign out with a staff member during the first ten minutes of each lunch.

+On Wednesdays, juniors may follow the same open lunch procedures as seniors.

+4. Students and staff should use technology in the classroom to foster individual and group learning aligned with course goals.

+Phones are banned from the classroom unless being used explicitly for classroom purposes.

+- 5. Person to person contact should be consensual and appropriate. - 6.
 Permission should be granted before using others' property. - 7.
 Student property brought to school should meet an approved academic purpose.
 Guardians must pick up confiscated items in the office. - 8.
 Students should be in class unless they have obtained written permission - 9.
-Students should dress to engage, not disrupt, the educational environment. - a.
+Students should dress to engage, not disrupt, the educational environment.

 Students must wear a shirt, pants or pants equivalent (shorts, dresses, skirts, etc) and shoes.

-Shirt and pants must touch each other around the entire waist while covering the torso and undergarments with opaque fabric. - b.
-Clothing that promotes alcohol, tobacco products, drugs, violence and/or hate speech is prohibited. - c.
-Hats are permitted, provided that the face is visible at all times. - d.
-Sunglasses are not permitted without special permission. - e.
-Courses that include attire as a part of curriculum (public speaking, physical education, science labs, etc) may include assignment-specific dress. - 10.
-Student and staff speech, including social media, should be respectful, free of profanity, racial, ethnic, religious, able-bodiedness, sexist or LGBTQIA+ slurs, or other language and symbols that creates a negative environment for another individual. - a.
-For more information, please refer to the BCS Non-Discrimination Policy.
+Shirt must cover the torso and undergarments must be made with opaque fabric.

+Clothing that promotes alcohol, tobacco products, drugs, violence and/or hate speech is prohibited.

+Hats are permitted, provided that the face is visible at all times.

+Sunglasses are not permitted without special permission.

+Courses that include attire as a part of curriculum (public speaking, physical education, science labs, etc) may include assignment-specific dress.

+- 10. Student and staff speech, including social media, should be respectful, free of profanity, racial, ethnic, religious, able-bodiedness, sexist or LGBTQIA+ slurs, or other language and symbols that creates a negative environment for another individual. - 11.
+Backpacks/Bags/Purses are not permitted inside classrooms.

-22. DISCIPLINE CODE AND PENALTIES
+21. DISCIPLINE CODE AND PENALTIES